 The EAVS also collected data on mail ballots transmitted to voters (excluding military and overseas voters covered by UOCAVA) from election offices, returned by voters, counted, and rejected.
-States reported transmitting 61,460,139 mail ballots for the 2022 general election, of which 36,683,450 were returned by voters, for a rate of 59.7% of transmitted mail ballots being returned by voters.22 Of the mail ballots that were returned by voters.
-35.718.700 were reported as being counted and 549,824 were reported as being rejected, for a count rate of 97.4% of the mail ballots that were returned and a rejection rate of 1.5% of the mail ballots that were returned.23 The mail ballot return rate for the 2022 EAVS was statistically significantly lower compared to what was reported in the 2018 and 2020 EAVS (71.6% and 77.8%, respectively).
-Although there was no statistically significant difference in the mail ballot count and rejection rate between the 2022 and 2020 EAVS, comparisons show that the mail ballot count rate for the 2022 EAVS was significantly higher than what was reported for the 2018 EAVS (92.4%).
-However, the percentage of mail ballots that were counted and rejected was not significantly different place in an all-mail election.
+States reported transmitting 61,460,139 mail ballots for the 2022 general election, of which 36,683,450 were returned by voters, for a rate of 59.7% of transmitted mail ballots being returned by voters.22 Of the mail ballots that were returned by voters, 35,718,700 were reported as being counted and 549,824 were reported as being rejected, for a count rate of 97.4% of the mail ballots that were returned and a rejection rate of 1.5% of the mail ballots that were returned.23 The mail ballot return rate for the 2022 EAVS was statistically significantly lower compared to what was reported in the 2018 and 2020 EAVS (71.6% and 77.8%, respectively).
+Although there was no statistically significant difference in the mail ballot count rate for the 2022 EAVS was significantly higher than what was reported for the 2018 EAVS (92.4%).
+However, the percentage of mail ballots that were counted and rejected and rejected was not significantly different